thesadru/genshin.py/CONTRIBUTING.md

 All changes contributed to this project should be tested.
 This repository uses pytest and `nox -s test` for an easier and less likely to be problematic way to run the tests.

 If the tests are way too slow on your machine you may want to filter them using `nox -s test -- -k "foo"`.
-(For example `nox -s test -- -k "wish"` for only wish-related tests.)
+(For example `nox -s test -- -k "wish"` for only wish-related tests)
-In the rare case that filtering is not an option there's `nox -s test -- --cooperative` to run all tests at the same time.
-This is very unstable.

 ### Type checking